ocornut/imgui/README.md

 <b>Where is the documentation?</b>

 - The documentation is at the top of imgui.cpp + effectively imgui.h.
-- Example code is in the ImGui::ShowTestWindow() function.
+- Example code is in imgui_demo.cpp and particularly the ImGui::ShowTestWindow() function.
 It covers most features of ImGui so you can read the code and call the function itself to see its output.
-- Standalone example applications using OpenGL/DirectX are provided in the examples/ folder.
+- Standalone example applications using e.g. OpenGL/DirectX are provided in the examples/ folder.

 <b>How do you use ImGui on a platform that may not have a mouse or keyboard?</b>